surajit003/PropertyAppWithFastAPI/task_checklist.md

     - Add tests for the API endpoints
     - Add tests for the stripe api functionality
     - Add tests for hubspot functions

+# Task 7 (IN PROGRESS)

+    - Integrate boto3
+    - Add tests for the API endpoints
+    - Add tests for the stripe api functionality
+    - Add tests for hubspot functions